-Equifax have created the following traffic light system as a guide to show how credit utilisation might impact your credit score:-
+If your utilisation goes over this level it could be marked as negative factor on your report.
+Equifax have given the following information as a guide to show how a high credit utilisation might impact your credit score:

-- If you use between 50% - 75% of your total credit limit, this will show up as an ‘amber flag’ on your credit report, meaning it may have an effect on your credit score
+If you use between 50% - 75% of your total credit limit, this will show up as an ‘amber flag’ on your credit report, meaning it may have a negative effect on your credit score.

-- If you are using more than 75% of your total credit limit, this will be a ‘red flag’ on your credit report, and it’s likely to have a negative effect on your credit score.
+If you are using more than 75% of your total credit limit, this will be a ‘red flag’ on your credit report, and it’s likely to have a more significantly negative effect on your credit score.

 This means, ideally, you should think about carefully managing your credit utilisation.
-So for example, if you total limit is £1000, you might not want to use more than £500.
+So for example, if your total limit is £1000, you might not want to use more than £300.
 If you have multiple cards or accounts, you might want to share out the amount you're borrowing across the cards, rather than maxing out one card (but only if this makes financial sense).